Atalie Unkalunt: Classical music pursuits (1921–1924)

 Beginning in March 1922, and continuing until late 1923, newspaper articles reported that Unkalunt was to create the role of Nitana, in the opera of the same name, composed by Umberto Vesci, an Italian immigrant to the United States.
 The libretto was written by Augustus Post and copyrighted in 1916.
-According to Katie A. Callam, the first academic to write about Unkalunt's life, the stereotypical story depicted a nondescript but exotic Native village, which was the home of "a noble Native warrior and an innocent Indian maiden", who became caught between the warrior and the "swaggering and paternalistic white colonizing hero".
+According to Katie A. Callam, the first academic to write about Unkalunt's life, the stereotypical story depicted an undistinguished but exotic Native village, that was the home of "a noble Native warrior and an innocent Indian maiden", who became caught between the warrior and the "swaggering and paternalistic white colonizing hero".
 After spending time in the white settlement, Nitana returned to her people in time to stop the warrior Waguntah from killing the colonist Barton and accepted the fate that the white settlers would cause the eventual demise of Native people.
 The wide press coverage provided her career with substantial publicity and resulted in her portrait being painted by Remington Schuyler, and featured on the September 1923 cover of the national magazine Farm & Fireside.

 For unknown reasons, the opera was not realized.
 When Nitana fell through, Unkalunt began to write her own libretto for a Native American opera for which Herbert agreed to compose music, but the work was unfinished at his 1924 death.
 After that project also failed, Unkalunt recognized that there was little chance of her singing opera in the United States.
 Her performances were subsequently composed of Native and Indianist music, rather than opera.

 With Unkalunt's desire for Native American music to be preserved and brought to a wider audience, she had to work within the confines of public expectation and stereotypes, limiting her freedom of expression and sometimes "playing Indian" to draw in white audiences.
-Native cultures were seen to be dying in the period (as in the title of Unkalunt's 1916 film) and the tendency was for white composers to apply Western harmonic systems to Native melodies in an attempt to preserve the music.
+Native cultures were seen to be dying at the time (as in the title of Unkalunt's 1916 film) and the tendency was for white composers to apply Western harmonic systems to Native melodies in an attempt to preserve the music.
 To be able to make a living as a performer, Unkalunt's best path as an indigenous woman was to perform these types of Indianist compositions.